CAIDA/catalog-data/sources/recipe/how_to_map_ip_to_ixp/README.md

 ## <b><u>Background</u></b>

-### <b>What is a IXP?</b>

-An Internet eXchange Point is a point at which multiple different networks connect to exchange traffic.
-Some of these networks include ISPs, CDNs, and Mobile Service Providers.
+### <b> What is an Internet Exchange Point (IXP)? </b>

+An IXP is a physical infrastructure that allow Internet Service Providers (ISPs), Content Delivery Networks(CDNs), and other organizations to exchange Internet traffic between their networks.
+IXPs are managed by one of the following: non-profit organizations, associations of ISPs, operator-neutral for-profit companies, university or government agencies, informal associations of networks.

-### <b> Why are they important? </b>
+### <b> What is an IP address? </b>

-IXPs allow internet traffic to be redirected when connectivity issues arive, they also allow for routing traffic through faster/shorter routes to a destination.
+IP addresses are unique identifiers that connect devices to the Internet network for communication purposes.

 ### <b> IP File Format </b>